rstudio/rmarkdown-cookbook/README.md

 [![Build Status](https://travis-ci.org/yihui/rmarkdown-cookbook.svg?branch=master)](https://travis-ci.org/yihui/rmarkdown-cookbook)

-> Book in early development.
-Planned release in 2020.
+This book is currently a draft.
+We plan to publish it around August 2020 with Chapman & Hall/CRC.

+It is currently available online at https://bookdown.org/yihui/rmarkdown-cookbook/

 ## Contributions

-If you are interested in contributing towards the book, or have any ideas which you would like to be covered, please [open an issue](https://github.com/yihui/rmarkdown-cookbook/issues).
+If you have any feedback, please feel free to [file an issue on GitHub](https://github.com/yihui/rmarkdown-cookbook/issues/new).
+Thank you!